apache/libcloud/README.rst

 :Issues:        https://issues.apache.org/jira/projects/LIBCLOUD/issues
 :Website:       https://libcloud.apache.org/
 :Documentation: https://libcloud.readthedocs.io
-:Supported Python Versions: Python >= 3.6, PyPy 3 (Python 2.7 and Python 3.4 is
+:Supported Python Versions: Python >= 3.6, PyPy >= 3.6, Python 3.10 + Pyjion
-                            supported by the v2.8.x release series, last version which supports Python 3.5 is v3.4.0)
+                            (Python 2.7 and Python 3.4 is supported by the v2.8.x release series, last version which supports Python 3.5 is v3.4.0)

 Resources you can manage with Libcloud are divided into the following categories: